 - West Virginia University (J.D.
 2019; National Jurist Law Student of the Year; Order of the Coif; Order of the Barristers; Executive Notes Editor, West Virginia Law Review; W.E.B.
 Du Bois Fellow; Mr. Mountaineer; B.A. in Political Science and Multidisciplinary Studies summa cum laude 2016; Phi Beta Kappa; Order of Augusta)

-- Pennsylvania and U.S. Court of Appeals for the Fourth Circuit
+- Pennsylvania, U.S. District Court for the Western District of Pennsylvania, and U.S. Court of Appeals for the Fourth Circuit

 - West Virginia Executive Magazine's Lawyers and Leaders Class of 2019